 Tuition Exemption and University Grants are for Washington resident undergraduate students in state-funded programs.
 These grants are not available to students in fee-based programs.

 Child of Deceased or Disabled Washington Law Enforcement Officer or Fire Fighter Tuition Exemption is available for undergraduate students who are a child of a law enforcement officer or fire fighter who lost their life or became totally disabled in the line of duty while they were employed by any public enforcement agency or a full-time volunteer within the state of Washington.
 The tuition exemption is for a partial waiver of undergraduate tuition and fees.
-For more information contact Student Financial Aid / Veterans Center in 520 Schmitz.
+For more information contact Student Financial Aid in 105 Schmitz.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides federal grants for students who teach as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 If the teaching requirement is not fulfilled, this grant converts to an unsubsidized loan you must repay.
 If you are in a major that leads directly to an initial teaching certificate and are interested in this program, please visit the Teach Grant site to review the details of this program.